Augustines (band): Augustines (2014)

 In late 2013, the band spent several weeks in the studio of producer Peter Katis (Frightened Rabbit, We Were Promised Jetpacks, Jónsi Birgisson) working on their self-titled second album, Augustines.
 Upon completion of the album (released in early 2014) the band embarked on their first headlining U.S. tour, selling out most shows well in advance.
 Augustines returned to the UK in early April, and spent a great deal of the summer doing European festivals.
 After further US dates in the autumn, they returned to Europe.
 The band finished the year with a triumphant gig in front of 3000 at the London Roundhouse.
 This was filmed for use in a documentary about the band called Rise.

 In August 2015, the band completed a UK/Europe tour and began work on their third album.

 This Is Your Life and break up (2016)

 Augustines released their third album, This Is Your Life on June 10.

 It was announced on September 6 that their upcoming shows later in the year would be their last due to financial constraints.

 Augustines played their final show on October 31, 2016 at the O2 Academy in Liverpool.
 They ended with 'Cruel City', from their second album.

 The entire show was broadcast via Facebook Live.

 Post-Augustines

 In 2017, McCarthy released his first solo album, Shelter.
 Produced by Sanderson, the album featured input from Allen, Pela drummer Tomislav Zovich, and Augustines regular Yannis Panos.

 Sanderson also released his own solo project in 2017, Audio Journal Vol. 1: Bringing the Past to Light.

-McCarthy is planning to release his second studio album in 2019.
+Possible reunion

+In 2023 and 2024, the members started to tease their reunion, with the band's social media accounts returning to action in late 2024.